fwojcik/smhasher3/README.md

 SMHasher3 also does performance testing, and this is expected to be worked on and expanded in the future.
 However, performance testing fidelity will always come second to functional testing.
-The goal of the performance testing in SMHasher3 will be to provide effective general comparisons of hash functions, not absolute performance ratings or measurements.
+The goal of the performance testing in SMHasher3 will be to provide effective relative comparisons of hash functions, not absolute performance ratings or measurements.

 There are some other things that SMHasher3 is explicitly NOT trying to do: